UMCarpentries/intro-curriculum-r/_episodes/02-unix-shell.md

 One example of a wildcard is the asterisk, `*`.
 This special character is interpreted as "multiple characters of any kind".

-Let’s see how we can use a wildcard to list only files with the extension `.pdf`:
+Let’s see how we can use a wildcard to list only files with the extension `.jpg`:

 ```
-ls *.pdf
+ls *.jpg
 ```
 {: .language-bash}
 ```
-fig1.pdf
+awesome_plot.jpg
-fig2.pdf
+awesome_violin_plot.jpg
 ```
 {: .output}

-See how only the files ending in `.pdf` were listed?
+See how only the files ending in `.jpg` were listed?
 The shell expands the wildcard to create a list of matching file names before running the commands.
 Can you guess how we move all of these files at once to the figures directory?

 ```
-mv *.pdf figures
+mv *jpg figures
 ```
 {: .language-bash}